SAMM BSIMM Mapping

 1. Strategy and Metrics: SM3.2 – Make SSI Efforts Part of External Marketing

 While SAMM does not explicitly include this activity, introducing it as a quality criterion could be beneficial.
-Encouraging organizations to communicate their application security achievements externally could positively influence the overall security culture, even if making it mandatory might not align with SAMM’s flexible, organization-specific approach.
+First of all, this would reinforce the reputation of SAMM being an industry-wide standard application security program.
+Encouraging organizations to communicate their application security achievements externally could also positively influence the overall security culture.
+As the saying goes, “Culture eats strategy for breakfast!”.

 2. Software Environment: SE3.2 – Code Protection to Safeguard Intellectual Property

 This BSIMM activity focuses on protecting intellectual property by making codebases harder to reverse engineer.
-Techniques such as code obfuscation are particularly relevant for mobile applications and front-end web logic.
+Techniques such as code obfuscation are particularly relevant for mobile applications and front-end code (typically in Javascript).
 SAMM currently lacks a direct analog to this activity, reflecting a divergence in focus.

 3. Attack Models: AM2.9 – Monitor Automated Asset Creation